 Campus Recreation Services strives to support transgender students at WWU.
 We encourage students to participate in all recreational programs, including intramurals and sport clubs, based on their expressed gender identity.

-If you are a transgender student who has questions regarding competing for WWU Sport Clubs during intercollegiate competition, please contact the Sport Clubs Coordinator listed on the Campus Recreation Services staff contact page.
+If you are a transgender student who has questions regarding competing for WWU Sport Clubs during intercollegiate competition, please contact the Caitlin Sommers listed on the Campus Recreation Services staff contact page.